npflueger/npflueger.github.io/_teaching/281-24spring.md

 * Check back soon for the first problem set.
 It will be due on Wednesday, February 7.

 ### Exams
-There will be two midterms and a three hour final exam.
-Further information and sample exams will be posted here. **Mark the midterm dates on your calendar now.**
+There will be two midterms and a three hour final exam. **Mark the midterm dates on your calendar now.**

 * Midterm 1 will be in class on Wednesday 2/28.
     * You are allowed a **one page notesheet, front and back,** so that you don't need to memorize formulas.
 Put some time into it -- deciding what to put on the note sheet is a very useful study process!